JoeLumbley/Tic-Tac-Toe/README.md

 # Set Up Board

-The board is a 3x3 grid of cells where players can place X's or O's to try to get three in a row.
-The board is represented as a two-dimensional array of cells, where each cell can be empty or occupied by a player's mark.
+The Board is a 3x3 grid of cells where players can place X's or O's to try to get three in a row.
+The Board is represented as a two-dimensional array of cells, where each cell can be empty or occupied by a player's mark.

 We define the Board as a two-dimensional array that holds the state of each cell.